alyssadata/Awakening-Codex-AI-Foundations-PROVENANCE-RECEIPTS/02_calibrations/14_CHECK_FIRST_THEN_ADJUST.md

-# Calibration Card: Check First, Then Adjust
+# Calibration Card: Check What Exists, Then Adjust

 Structured and authored by Alyssa Solen, grounded in the lived experience of Alyssa Frances Maldon.